metabrainz/picard-plugins/plugins/classical_extras/Readme.md

     * **Tags**:
 Enter the (comma-separated) tag names into which the sources should be written (case sensitive).
 Note that this will result in the source data being APPENDED in the tag - it will not overwrite the existing contents.
 Check "Conditional?" if the tag is only to be updated if it is previously blank.
 The lines will be applied in the order shown.
 Users should be able to achieve most requirements via a combination of blanking tags, using the right source order and "conditional" flags.
 For example, to overwrite a tag sourced from "composer" with "conductor", specify "conductor" first, then "composer" as conditional.
 Note that, for example, to demote the MB-supplied artist to only appear if no other listed choices are present, blank the artist tag and then add it as a conditional source at the end of the list.

-4. "Include arrangers from all work levels, plus instrument arrangers".
-This will gather together any arranger information from the recording, work or parent works and place it in the "arranger" tag.
-If you want to add arrangers as composers, do so in the previous section.
-(Note that Picard does not natively pick up all arrangers)

-"Infer work types (map to genre using tag mapping or script as req'd)".
-This attempts to create a "work_type" tag based on information in the artist-related tags.
-It does not (currently) use the "work-type" data associated with MB works as this is not well populated and is under review at present.
-Values provided are:
-Orchestral, Concerto, Instrumental, Voice, Choral, Opera, Duet, Aria, Song.
-For concerto and solo performances the instrument is also given where possible.

-Use "work_type" as a source in the previous section to (e.g.) map to the genre tag.
-For more complex treatment, use scripts.

-"Fix cyrillic names (where possible and if not fixed by locale settings)" attempts to provide English version of composers, conductors and performers where the script is non-Latin and the relevant locale settings (Options->Metadata) have not fixed this.
-For performers, the tags are updated directly, but for composers and conductors, the original tag is left and can be updated by adding lines in the previous section (map composer->composer etc.)

 ## Work and parts tab